Contacts

 ARTICLE IV: Objectives

-The Indo-American (AMN) Health and Research Foundation, incorporated under Section 8 of the Companies Act, 2013, functions as a non-profit, non-governmental organization with a mandate to pursue charitable, scientific, educational, and humanitarian objectives.
+The INDOAMN HEALTH AND RESEARCH FOUNDATION or Indo-American (AMN) Health and Research Foundation or or Indo-American.Org, incorporated under Section 8 of the Companies Act, 2013, functions as a non-profit, non-governmental organization with a mandate to pursue charitable, scientific, educational, and humanitarian objectives.
 The Foundation is committed to advancing public health and integrative medicine across India.
 Its core objectives include, but are not limited to:

 Section 1: Mental Health & Youth Support

-a) To operate mental health services, including the Mental Assistance Response Service (MARS) — a free support helpline (Call/WhatsApp) for youth aged 12 to 30, offering:
+To operate mental health support services, including the Mental Assistance Response Service (MARS)—a free and confidential support helpline accessible via call and WhatsApp for youth aged 12 to 30 years, and to deliver the Nova Hikari (光) program, a youth-focused emotional resilience and mental well-being initiative, providing:

-• Facilitated by trained and empathetic young professionals
+• Support facilitated by trained and empathetic young professionals

-• 1-hour support sessions (30 minutes active listening + 30 minutes case-based guidance)
+• Structured one-hour support sessions, comprising 30 minutes of active listening followed by 30 minutes of case-based emotional guidance

-• Support for emotional distress, breakups, loneliness, academic burnout, and relationship struggles
+• Emotional support for concerns including emotional distress, relationship challenges, breakups, loneliness, academic stress, and burnout

 Section 2: Health Education, Research & Leadership